kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ```

 ## Temporary storage configuration
 Kestra writes temporary files during task processing.
-By default files will be created on `/tmp`, but you can change the location with this configuration:
+By default, files will be created on `/tmp`, but you can change the location with this configuration:

 ```yaml
 kestra: